 So here are two main ways you can control your welder.

 #1 Wire Speed.
 The first way to control your weld is to increase or decrease your wire speed.
 A faster wire speed will create a taller weld with more spatter and less penetration.
 A slower wire speed will create a flatter weld with less spatter and deeper penetration.

 #2 Amperage (Heat).
-The other main way to control your welds to increase and decrease your average.
+The other main way to control your welds is to increase and decrease your average.
 With a lower amperage setting, it will allow you to weld thinner materials and not penetrate as deeply, while a higher amperage setting will penetrate deeper and weld thicker metals.

 #6 Cleaning: Disadvantage

 The next disadvantage is cleaning.
 Now I’m not talking about cleaning your welds but rather the welder itself.
-With MIG welders at some point, the nozzle is going to plug up with spatter.
+With MIG welders at some point, the nozzle is going to plug up with a spatter.
 It’s almost impossible to prevent this.

-For most MIG welders if you neglect this you’ll have issued such as the nozzle plugging up, the weld tip filling up with dirt, and even the welding liner seizing up from weld dust.
+For most MIG welders if you neglect this you’ll have issues such as the nozzle plugging up, the weld tip filling up with dirt, and even the welding liner seizing up from weld dust.